Best hybrid cars to buy 2020

-Fitting into the current trend of practical-yet-fast plug-in hybrids, the T8 Twin Engine sits at the top of the XC60 line-up.
-It pairs a 299bhp 2.0-litre turbo and supercharged petrol engine with an 86bhp electric motor, giving an output of 385bhp and a 0-62mph time of just 5.5 seconds, or even less if you go for the Polestar Engineered version.
+Fitting into the current trend of practical-yet-fast plug-in hybrids, the Polestar Engineered T8 Twin Engine sits at the top of the XC60 line-up.
+It pairs a 2.0-litre turbocharged and supercharged petrol engine powering the front wheels with an electric motor powering the rear, giving a total output of 400bhp and a 0-62mph time of just 5.4 seconds.
+There’s a punchy 670Nm of torque available too.
 It’s certainly a fast car, and while it’s not the sportiest, the XC60 handles well and feels planted and comfortable – especially with the optional air suspension.

 Volvo claims that the T8 can travel up to 34 miles on electric power alone – more or less par for the course.
 In our tests, real-world economy was around 58mpg.
 That’s better than a diesel model and you get the option of all-electric running around town.

 The XC60 might be three years old now, but the interior remains luxurious, and while not quite as well put together as some rivals, is a very relaxing place.
 Excellent infotainment and a range of (expensive) options help add even more appeal, and in keeping with Volvo’s reputation, it’s practical too.
 The boot is only slightly smaller than that of conventionally powered models and there’s plenty of room in the back for adults.

 - Economy: 201.8-235.4mpg